Slim Harrison - Sunnyland Music: Biography

 Dec 2017 Chosen to represent the Maryland State Arts Council at their 50th Anniversary Celebration of the Arts with the RockCandy Cloggers

-May 2018 Chosen to conduct “Exploring the Roots of American Music” residency at the American Embassy School in New Delhi, India
+May 2018 Chosen to conduct “Exploring the Roots of American Music & Dance” at American Embassy School, New Delhi, India

 March 2019 “The Peaceweavers": Featured Performers and Artists in Residence for “Peace Day” at Ring Factory E.S. in Harford Co., MD